GoldenBoyBTC/AoA_Change/README.md

   - you give proper credit to the original creator
   - you don't use any of it for commercial purposes
   - you consider sharing your improvements by making the code available (not required but appreciated)

-seriously though if you try to make money off this i will fucking end you